Rough Translation

 Rough Translation is an American podcast from NPR that tells stories from around the world that have relevance to a U.S. audience.
-It debuted in 2017 and is hosted by Gregory Warner, a former NPR foreign correspondent.
+It debuted in 2017 and was hosted by Gregory Warner, a former NPR foreign correspondent.
+It was canceled by NPR in 2023.

 Program

 NPR describes the program as "a podcast that tells stories from far off places that hit close to home."